 Manufacturing PMI in Netherlands averaged 54.61 points from 2012 until 2021, reaching an all time high of 69.40 points in May of 2021 and a record low of 40.50 points in May of 2020.
 This page provides - Netherlands Manufacturing Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Netherlands NEVI Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-Manufacturing Pmi in Netherlands is expected to be 52.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing Pmi in Netherlands to stand at 54.00 in 12 months time.
-In the long-term, the Netherlands NEVI Manufacturing PMI is projected to trend around 55.00 points in 2020, according to our econometric models.
+Manufacturing PMI in Netherlands is expected to be 57.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Netherlands NEVI Manufacturing PMI is projected to trend around 53.60 points in 2023, according to our econometric models.